Stop Asking Kliff Kingsbury Stupid Questions

 "Do you want to be in GQ anytime soon?"

 None of those questions are real (as far as I know), but it's pretty much all I hear when I listen to a Kliff Kingsbury interview with non Texas Tech affiliated people.
 The second I hear about Kliff's "bachelor lifestyle" or "Ryan Gosling doppleganger image" I immediately tune the rest of the interview out.
 It's been a thing.
 It's been established.
-Before all y'all enter the comments section with your best "WELL, ACTUALLY, THERE ARE PLENTY OF GOOD INTERVIEWS IF YOU DID YOUR RESEARCH", let's consider the fact that Kingsbury has said it gets dull after awhile.
+Before all y'all enter the comments section with your best "WELL, ACTUALLY, THERE ARE PLENTY OF GOOD INTERVIEWS IF YOU DID YOUR RESEARCH", let's consider the fact that Kingsbury has said gets dull after awhile.

 When asked if he "cringed" at the "bachelor coach" image by Fox Sports, Kliff said, "Yeah, but you just gotta have fun with it" (:50).